simonhtet10/Haptic-Knob/README.md

 Stated plainly, because knowing where a design stops is part of the design.

 - **No true volume endstops.** BLE HID is write-only.
-The firmware sends Volume Up/Down keycodes and never learns the host's actual level, so it cannot place a hard wall at 0% or 100%.
+The firmware sends Volume Up/Down keycodes but has no knowledge of      the host's actual volume level, so it cannot place a hard wall at 0% or 100%.
 Track mode has real endstops because its range is defined locally, not by the host.
 - **Velocity feedback is not usable for control.** The PWM encoder interface (~1 kHz, quantized) makes differentiated velocity too noisy for damping.
 Detent settling is therefore underdamped